Does your personal injury advertising feel like gambling? If you don’t know your numbers, that might be the reason.

 - Leads with cases that require less work

 - Leads that produce larger legal fees

-Additional time and work results in higher overhead and reduced cash flow.
+Additional time and work result in higher overhead and reduced cash flow.
 Although these cases are still worthwhile, it’s beneficial to think about targeting the cases that are more financially productive.

 How Much Time Do You Need to Evaluate Your Advertising?